 Can explain platforms

 A platform provides a runtime environment for applications.
 A platform is often bundled with various libraries, tools, frameworks, and technologies in addition to a runtime environment but the defining characteristic of a software platform is the presence of a runtime environment.

 - JavaEE (Java Enterprise Edition) is both a framework and a platform for writing enterprise applications.
-The runtime used by the JavaEE applications is the JVM (Java Virtual Machine) that can run on different Operating Systems.
+The runtime used by JavaEE applications is the JVM (Java Virtual Machine) that can run on different Operating Systems.

 Can explain cloud computing

 Cloud computing is the delivery of computing as a service over the network, rather than a product running on a local machine.
 This means the actual hardware and software is located at a remote location, typically, at a large server farm, while users access them over the network.
 Maintenance of the hardware and software is managed by the cloud provider while users typically pay for only the amount of services they use.
 This model is similar to the consumption of electricity; the power company manages the power plant, while the consumers pay them only for the electricity used.
 The cloud computing model optimizes hardware and software utilization and reduces the cost to consumers.
 Furthermore, users can scale up/down their utilization at will without having to upgrade their hardware and software.
 The traditional non-cloud model of computing is similar to everyone buying their own generators to create electricity for their own use.

 Cloud computing can deliver computing services at three levels:

 Infrastructure as a service (IaaS) delivers computer infrastructure as a service.
 For example, a user can deploy virtual servers on the cloud instead of buying physical hardware and installing server software on them.
 Another example would be a customer using storage space on the cloud for off-site storage of data.
 Rackspace is an example of an IaaS cloud provider.
 Amazon Elastic Compute Cloud (Amazon EC2) is another one.